-And when the defense overcompensates for Jump’s sharp shooting (averaging a team-high 2.8 three-pointers per game as of January 17), she can cut behind for an easy lay-up:
+And when the defense overcompensates for Jump’s sharp shooting (averaging a team-high 2.8 3-pointers per game as of Jan.
+17), she can cut behind for an easy lay-up:

 With Haley Jones jumping, dribbling, and dishing on the fast-break, and the entire team moving the ball on a string in the half-court, Stanford has found a way to find success on offense even without a traditional star point guard leading the way.

 When on the floor, second-year forward Cameron Brink has been brilliant.
-Brink’s back-to-back performances against South Florida and Indiana, where she averaged 22 points, 16.5 rebounds, and 4.5 blocks, were as good of a two-game stretch as any player has had this season.
+Brink’s back-to-back performances against South Florida and Indiana, where she averaged 22 points, 16.5 rebounds and 4.5 blocks, were as good of a two-game stretch as any player has had this season.
 Unfortunately, foul trouble has kept Brink from being a consistent contributor for the Cardinal in big games.
-As of January 17, Brink averages a foul on 6.0% of game possessions, by far the highest of any of Stanford’s starters.
-In big games against Tennessee and South Carolina, foul trouble led her to play only 8 minutes and 17 minutes, respectively.
-For Stanford to reach its full potential, they need the Naismith Trophy Watch List honoree to stay on the court, dominating on the post and on the boards.
+As of Jan.
+17, Brink averages a foul on 6.0% of possessions, by far the highest of any of Stanford’s starters.
+In big games against Tennessee and South Carolina, foul trouble led her to play only eight and 17 minutes, respectively.
+For Stanford to reach its full potential, it needs the Naismith Trophy Watch List honoree to stay on the court, dominating on the post and on the boards.

 Without a traditional point guard to consistently initiate offense, Stanford finds itself with possessions, minutes, and even quarters where they are unable to find those seams in the defense.
 This leads to Stanford having to force the issue, in turn leading to turnovers: